alex-e-development/alex-e-development.github.io/chapter-babel/README.md

 ## What is Babel?

-Babel is a tool that lets you write your Javascript code using all the latest syntax and features, and still run it in older browsers.
+Babel is a tool that lets you write your Javascript code using all the latest syntax and features, and run it in browsers that may not support those features.
 Babel is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) that will translate your modern JS code into an older version of Javscript that more browsers are able to understand.

 Babel is often built into the tools that we use every day to built modern web applications (like [create-react-app](https://github.com/facebook/create-react-app) for example) so many developers don't have a full understanding of what the tool actually does.
 This tutorial is designed to set up a Babel configuration piece by piece and is part of a larger tutorial series in setting up your own custom development environment.